Jarred-ZA/ATC_Wave/README.md

 For transcription, the system employs several techniques:

+- **OpenAI Whisper API**: State-of-the-art model for speech recognition with high accuracy
+- **Aviation Context Prompting**: Provides context about ATC terminology to improve results
-- **Google Speech Recognition API**: Provides accurate speech-to-text conversion
+- **Google Speech Recognition API**: Used as fallback when OpenAI API key is not available
 - **Noise Reduction**: Pre-processes audio to enhance recognition quality
 - **Segmentation**: Identifies distinct voice transmissions for targeted transcription
 - **Energy Thresholding**: Focuses on high-energy segments likely to contain speech